 The following criteria also indicate it’s time to reach out:

-The pain management experts at the Washington Center for Pain Management have a variety of techniques available to help relieve your pain.
-They take a conservative approach and use more progressive therapies if your body doesn’t respond.
+At the Washington Center for Pain Management, we have a variety of techniques available to help relieve your pain.
+We take a conservative approach and use more progressive therapies if your body doesn’t respond.
 In most cases, you can avoid surgery.

-The providers offer numerous other therapies, microsurgeries, and minimally invasive procedures to treat the source of your back pain.
+We offer other numerous therapies and minimally invasive procedures to treat the source of your back pain.
 You don’t have to just “live with it.”
 There’s a lot you can do to diminish or eliminate back pain for good.

 If you’d like to find relief from your back pain, reach out to the Washington Center for Pain Management over the phone, or you can request your initial consultation online.